AIGCEra/.github/document/winformdev.md

 </div>
 <div>

-  **Here we preset the name of the project as "FirstApp".
+  **Here we preset the name of the project as "Tangram".
 All WinForm projects need the following three steps to support Web Runtime.**

 </div>
 <div align=center>